OriolFilter/Elphelt/docs/ComboStructure/SGh_Shoot_Berry/Reload_SGs.md

 #### Bigger number of hits

-In the scenario you are no longer able/confident to get charged shot, you should pick one of the **standard routes**, the `c.S jc` routing being the most stable one (generally speaking).
+In the scenario you are no longer able/confident to get charged shot, you should pick one of the **standard routes**, the `c.S jc` routing being the most stable one.

 # Double SG.S